atakanersoy/WRO2025_FE_ANTi/other/README.md

 # Other Resources

 This folder contains supplementary materials for Team ANTi’s WRO 2025 Future Engineers robot, including datasheets, communication protocols, and other documentation.
-This documentation was last updated on **Friday, May 30, 2025, at 05:10 AM +03**.
+This documentation was last updated on **Tuesday, June 10, 2025, at 02:37 PM +03**.

 ## Resource List
 - `stm32h747_datasheet.pdf`: Microcontroller specifications.